 He told me I had subluxed (displaced) my tibia, manipulated it back into place (I was convinced he was trying to break my leg) – and almost immediately, my limp stopped.
 The only “issue” I now have is an ankle which occasionally fires off painless, if noisy, clicks.

 When you first sprain an ankle, the surrounding muscles go into spasm to protect it.
-That’s normal, and initially desirable.
+That’s normal, and initially desirable – after all, we don’t want to tear the ligaments again.
 However, after a few weeks of normal healing and (ideally) proper treatment and rehabilitation, the muscle spasm should calm down and allow the foot and ankle bones to move normally again.
 But sometimes – for example, if your healing is interrupted by another twist, or by rehab that’s too aggressive, the muscle spasm sets in, resulting in joint stiffness and dodgy walking gait – which in turn perpetuates the sore, swollen ankle.

 When the muscles around the ankle come out of spasm, if it’s been there a while then you may have lost both muscle strength and proprioception (your joints’ ability to tell your brain where the bones are, so that if you overbalance, you can switch the correct muscles on at the right time, to avoid falling over and causing more damage).
 Both strength and proprioception can and should be retrained.

-Just because your X-ray didn’t show a fracture doesn’t mean you couldn’t have completely torn a ligament.
-Ligament ruptures can go undiagnosed and risk causing permanent instability.
+Just because your X-ray didn’t show a fracture, it doesn’t mean you couldn’t have completely torn a ligament.
+Ligament ruptures can go undiagnosed, and risk causing permanent instability.

-The ankle isn’t the only bit that matters.
+The ankle isn’t the only bit that matters!
 Once you start limping, you’ll affect not only your ankle, but potentially any or all joints north, because you’ll be loading them differently.
-Your other joints – commonly the pelvis and low back – may then start to compensate for the sore ankle.
+Your other joints – commonly the pelvis and low back – may then start to compensate for the sore ankle, and may become sore themselves.
 In the ideal world, once the ankle heals, the compensation patterns will go away; but unfortunately our bodies don’t guarantee that.
-A poorly-functioning pelvis or back may make you move poorly over your recently-healed ankle, putting you at risk of pain and reinjury.
+A poorly-functioning pelvis or back may make you move poorly over your recently-healed ankle, putting you at risk of more pain and reinjury.

 The bad news is that any or all of these issues put you at risk of permanent, degenerative change if you do nothing about them.

 The good news is that virtually every sore ankle is fixable – or at least improvable – with proper assessment and treatment.
-A good physio will look at the specific movements your ankle can and can’t produce, they’ll analyse your balance and your loading patterns during functional movements, and they’ll also assess your whole body for possible compensation patterns, to work out whether any of the above reasons is yours.
+A good physio will look at the specific movements your ankle can and can’t produce, and they’ll analyse your balance and your loading patterns during functional movements.
+An even better physio will also assess your whole body for possible compensation patterns, to work out whether any of the above reasons (or something else!) is yours.

-If you can manage with conservative treatment, they’ll ensure your bones are able to move as well as possible, that your muscles are out of spasm, that your proprioception, balance, control through range, strength and endurance are retrained – throughout your body, not just at your ankle; and through a range of increasingly challenging functional tasks.
+If you can manage with conservative treatment, your physio should ensure your bones are able to move as well as possible, that your muscles are out of spasm, that your proprioception, balance, control through range, strength and endurance are retrained – throughout your body, not just at your ankle; and through a range of increasingly challenging functional tasks.

 And if you need further investigation or even invasive treatment such as injections or surgery, they should be able to recommend a good surgeon to help.

-Does your sprained ankle still hurts after 6 months?
+Does your sprained ankle still hurt after 6 months?
 3 months?
 A month?

-Don’t struggle with an old ankle sprain, even if your ankle hurts years after a sprain, get it checked out and take the first step to getting it right again.
-And if you’re in London, why not call us on 0207 175 0150 and get a really thorough, 90-minute assessment of your case?
+Don’t struggle with an old ankle sprain!
+Even if your ankle hurts years after a sprain, get it checked out and take the first step to getting it right again.
+And if you see me, I’ll be looking at your whole body to check for compensation patterns, and will use outside-the-box techniques to help you get better faster.
+Why not call my team on 0207 175 0150 and get a really thorough, 90-minute assessment of your case?